 Both of these shredders would have served similar purposes, although perhaps the rounded edge on the Nuu-chah-nulth whalebone shredder was reserved for fine finishing work.

-90+ Years of History in Your Pocket
+A Century of History in Your Pocket

 Canada’s History Archive, featuring The Beaver, is now available for your browsing and searching pleasure!